Optical quantum memory for noble-gas spins based on spin-exchange collisions: Protocols for light storage

-Our motivation for setting up an interface between optical signals and noble-gas spin ensembles is to utilize the long lifetime of $\hat{\mathcal{K}}$.
-We aim to find controllable and reversible processes that efficiently transfer the quantum excitations from $\hat{\mathcal{E}}_{\text{in}}$ to $\hat{\mathcal{K}}$, thus maximizing $\eta_{\text{in}}$ in Eq.~(\ref{eq:Storage efficiency definition}).
-We generalize the variational technique introduced in Ref.~\citep{Gorshkov4} to numerically find the optimal control pulses of $\Omega(t),\,\delta_{\text{k}}(t)$, and $\delta_{\text{s}}(t)$ that maximize the storage efficiency.
+Our motivation for setting up an interface between optical signals and noble-gas spin ensembles is to utilize the long-lived uniform mode of collective states of the noble-gas to store the quantum state of an input optical field.
+In other words, we aim to find controllable processes which transfer quantum excitations from $\hat{\mathcal{E}}_{\text{in}}(t)$ to $\hat{\mathcal{K}}(T')$ efficiently and then enable controllable retrieval of the light field by mapping $\hat{\mathcal{K}}(T'+\tau)$ to $\hat{\mathcal{E}}_{\text{out}}(t)$.